 Prof. Duan Chen (MD, PhD) is Principal Investigator of Research Group of Experimental Surgery and Pharmacology at the Department of Cancer Research and Molecular Medicine, Faculty of Medicine, NTNU.
 He graduated from the University of Lund, Sweden and is a full professor at NTNU.
 He is members of Norwegian Academy of Technological Sciences and the Academy of Royal Norwegian Society of Sciences and Letters.
-He is past-chairman of Gastrointestinal Section of International Union of Basic and Clinical Pharmacology (IUPHAR), and work-package leader in the European FP7 project entitled “Understanding food-gut-brain mechanisms across the lifespan in the regulation of hunger and satiety for health”.
-He was member of International Advisory Group on Carcinogenic Hazard Identification of IARC.
+He is past-chairman of Gastrointestinal Section of International Union of Basic and Clinical Pharmacology (IUPHAR), and was work-package leader in the European FP7 project entitled “Understanding food-gut-brain mechanisms across the lifespan in the regulation of hunger and satiety for health”.

 Please see the links below for more details about his research